Query gRPC API

 optional uint64 queue_wait_nanos = 17;

-// Present during planning, None after planning completes.
+// Segment planning progress.
+Present during planning, absent after planning completes.

 optional PlanningProgress planning_progress = 18;

-// Total bytes of BLOM chunks evaluated during bloom filtering.
+// Total bytes of bloom filter data evaluated during bloom filtering.

 uint64 bloom_filter_bytes = 19;

-// Wall-clock time spent in merge+delivery across all query threads (nanoseconds).
+// Wall-clock time spent in merge and delivery across all query threads (nanoseconds).

 uint64 merge_time_nanos = 20;

-// Chunks scanned that yielded zero rows passing filters (false positives from pre-filtering).
+// Chunks that were scanned but yielded zero matching rows (false positives from pre-filtering).

 uint64 chunks_empty_scan = 21;

-// Chunks that passed pre-filters but failed during row processing (e.g. type conversion error).
+// Chunks that encountered errors during row processing (e.g., type conversion failure).

 uint64 chunks_errored = 22;

-// Chunks skipped because required input fields were absent from the chunk.
+// Chunks skipped because required input fields were absent from the chunk schema.

 uint64 chunks_skipped_required_fields = 23;

-// Extended per-operator diagnostics in a stable key/value envelope.
+// Per-operator diagnostic telemetry in a stable key-value envelope.

 repeated OperatorDiagnostics operator_diagnostics = 24;